Tobexint/PySocket/docs/documentation.md

 ## Configuration
 The server (server.py) reads its settings from a configuration file (config.ini).

+## Setting Up SSL for Secure Communication
+To enable HTTPS and secure communication between the client and server, you need to generate SSL certificate and key files.
+For development purposes, you can create a self-signed certificate using the steps below:

+1. Generate a 2048-bit RSA private key:
+On your terminal, run: openssl genrsa -out cert.key 2048

+2. Create a certificate signing request (CSR):
+   - openssl req -new -key cert.key -out server.csr

+3. Generate a self-signed certificate valid for one year:
+   - openssl x509 -req -days 365 -in server.csr -signkey cert.key -out ssl.crt

+This will produce:
+    - cert.key : your private key
+    - ssl.crt : your ssl certificate

 ### Configuration Parameters
 | Parameter          | Description                                                   | Type    | Default |
 |-------------------|---------------------------------------------------------------|---------|---------|